lydavid/MusicSearch/README.md

     <img alt="Get it on Google Play" height="80"
         src="https://play.google.com/intl/en_ca/badges/static/images/badges/en_badge_web_generic.png" />
 </a>

+Or you can you can download its APK from the top of [all GitHub Releases](https://github.com/lydavid/MusicSearch/releases/).

 Desktop releases are packaged by [Conveyor](https://www.hydraulic.dev/) and available from this [download page](https://lydavid.github.io/MusicSearch/download.html).